SalomePlatform/smesh/doc/salome/gui/SMESH/input/smeshpy_interface.rst

 all methods of any object in hand (e.g. a mesh group or a hypothesis) by calling *dir()* Python built-in function.

-All methods of the Mesh Group can be found in :ref:`tui_create_standalone_group` sample script.
+All methods of the :class:`Mesh Group <SMESH.SMESH_GroupBase>` can be found in :ref:`tui_create_standalone_group` sample script.

-An example below demonstrates usage of the Python API for 3D mesh generation and for retrieving information on mesh nodes and elements.
+An example below demonstrates usage of the Python API for 3D mesh generation and for retrieving basic information on mesh nodes, elements and groups.

 .. _example_3d_mesh: